 A video of this demonstration is available at this link.

-A coil of 4-1/2 turns of stiff wire is suspended between the poles of a magnet.
+A coil of 4-1/2 turns of stiff wire is suspended between the poles of a magnet (north pole at left, labeled with a red N).
 The ends of this coil are connected through a tap switch and a reversing switch to a DC power supply.
 A current-limiting resistor prevents the power supply from being overloaded.
 With the reversing switch in one direction (toward the rear of the table, as in the photograph), the positive terminal of the power supply is connected to the top of the apparatus, and when you press the tap switch, current flows through the coil in the clockwise direction (viewing the apparatus as it appears in the photograph) and back to the power supply.
 When you throw the switch in the opposite direction (toward the front of the table, in the photograph), the positive terminal is connected to the bottom of the apparatus, and when you press the tap switch, current flows through the coil in the counterclockwise direction and back to the power supply.
 (The foregoing statements follow the convention that current refers to the flow of positive charge.)
-The current flowing through the coil generates a magnetic field, which, when the coil is situated as in the photograph, is at right angles to the field of the magnet, and whose polarity (i.e., whether the north pole is toward the front of the table or the back of the table) depends on the direction of current flow.
-The repulsion of like poles and the attraction of unlike poles of the two magnetic fields produces a torque on the coil.
-Thus, with the reversing switch as shown, when you press the tap switch, the coil and needle flip to the left, and with the reversing switch toward the front of the table, when you press the tap switch, the coil and needle flip to the right.
+The current flowing through the coil experiences forces as it circulates within the field of the magnet.
+The current in the vertical sections of the coil experiences equal and opposite forces that point horizontally and thus exert a torque about the axis along which the coil is suspended (vide infra).
+With the reversing switch oriented as shown, this torque is clockwise (as viewed from the top), and when you press the tap switch, the coil and needle flip to the left.
+We can also think of the magnetic field generated by the current in the coil, which when the coil is situated as in the photograph, is at right angles to the field of the magnet.
+With the reversing switch oriented as shown, the current flows clockwise, and the north side of the magnetic field it produces faces the back of the table.
+The repulsion of like poles and the attraction of unlike poles of the two magnetic fields produces a clockwise torque on the coil so that when you press the tap switch, the coil and needle flip to the left.
+With the reversing switch toward the front of the table, when you press the tap switch, the coil and needle flip to the right.

 In the first case, then (switch toward the rear), with a clockwise current flow, the north pole faces the rear of the table, and the south pole faces the front.
 The north pole of the magnet, labeled with the red “N,” repels the north pole of the coil’s magnetic field and attracts its south pole, twisting the coil clockwise (as viewed from the top) and flipping the red arrow to the left.
 (Of course, the south pole of the magnet repels the south pole of the coil’s magnetic field and attracts its north pole, which does the same thing.)